What is it?

 The Satisfactory/Unsatisfactory (S/U) option is an alternative course-specific grading scheme that lets undergraduate students take courses outside their areas of specialization without fear of decreasing their GPAs.
 Courses with final grades of "S" or "U" are not included in GPA calculations and do not count towards your major or minor requirements.

 Most eligible students can designate one elective course to be graded under the S/U option each term, and can use the S/U grading option for up to 10 per cent of their total degree credits completed at McGill.
 Refer to the "Courses Taken under the Satisfactory/Unsatisfactory (S/U) Option" section of the eCalendar for more conditions and restrictions.

-The S/U option is open to all students except:
+The S/U option is open to most students, with some exceptions:

 - Students in the faculties of Dentistry and Medicine, or the School of Physical and Occupational Therapy.

 - Continuing Studies students

 - Non-degree students (eg. Special students)